Using Sketch Libraries and primitives to build an even better system of buttons

 By taking these partial files and turning them into Libraries, primitives can be used in any other file and therefore any other component.
 Essentially, we’re creating lots of small, lightweight partial files to use across our designs or even across different projects.

 It’s worth noting; this technique doesn’t have to stop at a component level.
 Why not split your shapes, colors, borders, icons and so on into seperate Sketch files.
 In other words, if you can identify a primitive style which occurs in multiples places in your designs, then—within reason—there’s a good chance it deserves it’s own Library file.

 By making primitive Libraries we can create one core set of highly reusable properties, vastly reducing complexity in our work.
 By keeping several small files, our projects will be easier to maintain, reuse and evolve, as each file contains fewer parts.

-We can then use these primitive symbols to build larger components, further reducing complexity in our atoms, molecules and organisms.
+We can then use these primitive symbols to build more complex components, further reducing complexity in our atoms, molecules and organisms.
 Primitive symbols help us keep unique styles to a minimum, reducing our component files to a combination of primitives, nested components (depending on their level of complexity) and a handful of no-reusable properties.

 In other words, the only new properties we will have to make when building components, are those tied specifically to the component themselves, as these properties have no case for reuse elsewhere in our designs.

 “A unified design language shouldn’t just be a static set of rules and individual atoms — it should be an evolving ecosystem” — Karri Saarinen.

 By managing and referencing primitive Libraries— our “single source of truth” — across multiple files, we can easily update, make changes or add to any one of these files at any moment in time.

 We can add new components when needed, without conflict.
 We then have the ability to synchronise updates across our entire project.
 In effect, we can create a design ecosystem, which will evolve and grow in time.
 You could say we are able to create a living design vocabulary.